Strong Simulation of Linear Optical Processes

 \section{Acknowledgement}

-The authors would like to thank Rawad Mezher for helpful discussions and references.
+The authors would like to thank Rawad Mezher and Timothée Goubault de Brugière for helpful discussions and references, and the two reviewers for their very valuable comments, that have greatly improved the quality of the paper.
 This work is supported by the PEPR integrated project EPiQ ANR-22-PETQ-0007 part of Plan France 2030 and by the CIFRE 2022/0081.
 It is also supported by the French National Research Agency (ANR) under the research projects SoftQPro ANR-17-CE25-0009-02, by the STIC-AmSud project Qapla’ 21-STIC-10, and by the European project HPCQS.